Resources

 Hoagies’ Gifted Education Page is a vast repository of information about gifted children.
 You can find scholarly articles about gifted education, book recommendations and lots more.

-Research Digest is published by Duke TIP (Talent Identification Program).
-Formerly known as the Duke Gifted Letter, the digest offers research-based information about raising and educating gifted children.
+Gifted Today is published by what remains of the Duke TIP program, offering research-based information about raising and educating gifted children.

 Acceleration Institute at the University of Iowa has information pertaining specifically to the use of acceleration as an educational tool for gifted children.